aerobless/knowledge/💽 Software/💎 Obsidian.md

 aliases:
   - obsidian
 ---
+[Obsidian](https://obsidian.md/) is a powerful note-taking and knowledge management application that allows users to create interconnected notes using markdown, fostering a personal knowledge base through a unique graph view.

 # My Obsidian Setup

 I’ve originally used Notion for my [[💡 Knowledge Management#Second Brain|Second Brain]] and GitBook for my [[💡 Knowledge Management#Digital Garden |Digital Garden]].
 So I’ve always had my private and public notes completely separate in two different apps.